commial/experiments/windows-defender/ASR/README.md

 [Attack Surface Reduction (ASR)](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/overview-attack-surface-reduction?view=o365-worldwide) is a Microsoft feature to "Reduce vulnerabilities (attack surfaces) in your applications with intelligent rules that help stop malware.".

 This repository tries to describe what are the rules and what they are actually checking.
-This is likely no complete, and only limited to the author comprehension of ASR.
+This is likely not complete, and only limited to the author's comprehension of ASR.

 Note: A few ASR bypasses are already known (as the ones from [Emeric Nasi from SEVAGAS](https://blog.sevagas.com/IMG/pdf/bypass_windows_defender_attack_surface_reduction.pdf)).
-Still, it could be argue that these rules might be a good way to limit low-level, widespread, attack attempts.
+Still, it could be argued that these rules might be a good way to limit low-level, widespread, attack attempts.

 ## Finding ASR rules implementation